benjaminoakes/www.benjaminoakes.com/_posts/2013-11-27-xkcd-ah-the-famous-changed-code-commit-message.md

 So true!
 But pair programming can help with that. :)

-In real life though&#8230; I sometimes use the commit message &#8220;(m)&#8221; when I only changed whitespace or a comment, etc. it&#8217;s a lot easier than writing a description that&#8217;s longer than the change itself.
+In real life though...
+I sometimes use the commit message &#8220;(m)&#8221; when I only changed whitespace or a comment, etc. it&#8217;s a lot easier than writing a description that&#8217;s longer than the change itself.